Best in class R&D

 Carbon Nanotubes, functionalize Lignine and Innovative natural Nanofibers

-Pirelli also has in place a series of R&D collaborations and joint development agreements with external players such as suppliers, universities and car manufacturers.
-It has 28 collaboration projects with universities, 15 joint development agreements and more than 50 NDAs with suppliers and universities, over 150 outsourced projects in materials, processes, software and electronics and over 100 R&D collaborations with Premium car manufacturers in innovative technologies.
+Pirelli also has in place a series of R&D collaborations and Joint Development Agreements with external players such as suppliers, universities and car manufacturers.
+It has 33 collaboration projects with Universities, 20 Joint Development Agreements and more than 50 NDAs with suppliers and universities, over 150 outsourced projects in materials, processes, software and electronics and over 100 R&D collaborations with Premium car manufacturers in innovative technologies.

 Pirelli believes its research and development model enables it to acquire specific knowhow, in particular about product materials.
 This allows it to define a clear product strategy in order to meet the needs of end users and launch several new product lines each year.